 1. Credit Card Fees

 Many premium credit cards levy annual fees.
 This is especially true for those with attractive travel loyalty rewards programs.
-Popular travel rewards credit cards, such as the Chase Sapphire Preferred® Card and the Capital One® Venture® Rewards Credit Card, charge annual fees just south of $100 after first-year waivers.
-Truly luxe travel cards are even more expensive; the Chase Sapphire Reserve® Card’s annual fee clocks in at $450, plus $75 per year for each authorized user.
+Popular travel rewards credit cards, such as the Capital One® Venture® Rewards Credit Card, charge annual fees just south of $100.
+Truly luxe travel cards are even more expensive; the Chase Sapphire Reserve® Card’s annual fee clocks in at $550, plus $75 per year for each authorized user.

 Charge enough on your annual fee card, and your earned rewards will offset this recurring charge.
 For instance, Capital One’s Venture card earns an unlimited 2 points per $1 spent on all purchases, the equivalent of a 2% return on spending.
 If you make at least $4,750 in eligible purchases each year, or about $396 per month, it will offset the $95 annual fee.
 Use your Venture card for everyday purchases, and you should have no problem clearing that threshold.